 Like Slim Jims, those thin tangy sausages that gas stations position near the cash register.

 Considering all the trouble they cause, you wonder why they put them there.
-I doubt there is a woman in the world who eats them and I doubt there is a wife in the world who doesn’t get mad when their husbands eat them.
+I doubt there is a woman in the world who eats them and I doubt there is a wife in the world who doesn’t get mad when her husband eats them.

-This is because the spice from a Slim Jim will give you breath you can see – long after you exhale.
+This is because the spice from a Slim Jim gives you breath you can see – long after you exhale.